 An additional new visa scheme has been announced that is specifically tailored to help start-ups and rapidly growing FinTech firms to source skilled talent from abroad.
 These changes do little to alleviate concerns for industries reliant on overseas temporary workers.
-We have discussed the new immigration scheme and such concerns in-depth in another blog here.
+Take a look at our blog post to see the concerns over the new immigration scheme.

 The future will tell